HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![recipient count](/school-messenger-help/images/checking-messages.png)

 When you're sending to your whole school community, this recipient count will be in the mid to upper hundreds.
+Some middle and high schools will be in the lower thousands.

 The message content area will have a green checkmark next to the message type you're sending out.
 In the case of general messages, the email area will be checked off.
 During emergencies, both the email and SMS area will be checked off.